ytsao/Optimization-models/README.md

 This repository aims to provide the sample code to any beginner to learn how to use different programming languages and optimization solvers to build well-known combinatorial optimization models.

+In addition, this repository provides a framework to make different solvers (SCIP, gurobi) have same modeling interface in python.

 ## Environment Setting
 Our tutorial is based on Linux Ubuntu except Cplex is based on Windows 11 and Visual Studio 2022.
 If you are Windows user, you can use following steps to install WSL (Windows Subsystem for Linux).